 Like traditional car insurance companies, Root allows you to choose the amount of coverage you want and set deductible limits.

-Except for reduced rates based on good driving habits, good telematics reports and low mileage, Root does not offer discounts.
+Except for reduced rates based on good driving habits, good telematic reports and low mileage, Root does not offer discounts.
 It believes customers shouldn’t have to work or apply for them.
 It believes they should happen automatically.

 Root Insurance ratings, reviews, customer satisfaction and complaints

-Rating services such as Moody’s, Standard & Poor’s and A.M.
-Best have not produced financial ratings for Root.
-The Zebra, a private research company that studies the insurance industry, gives Root a “Good” rating for financial strength and an “A” rating for customer satisfaction.
+Rating services such as Moody’s, Standard & Poor’s and AM Best have not produced financial ratings for Root, so there aren’t that many professional Root car insurance reviews.

-According to an August 2019 Wall Street Journal report, Root recently secured $350 million in funding from Coatue Management and DST Global, elevating its valuation to $3.65 billion.
+According to an August 2019 Wall Street Journal report, Root secured $350 million in funding from Coatue Management and DST Global, elevating its valuation to $3.65 billion.
 If and when AM Best reviews Root, this should help significantly.

 The Better Business Bureau gives Root an A+ rating but there are 138 customer reviews primarily consisting of complaints.
-Most complaints filed with the BBB against Root center on rate increases, without notice or discernible reasons.
+Most complaints filed with the BBB against Root center on rate increases without notice or discernible reasons.
 Some customers report that Root is reluctant to pay out claims.
-Other customers point to failures in the Root app, claiming that the technology cannot distinguish when a user is a driver or passenger.
-For example, one customer claimed her Root driving score drastically dropped after riding in a rideshare vehicle driven by an erratic driver.
+Other customers point to failures in the Root app, claiming that the technology cannot distinguish when a user is a driver or passenger (though Root refutes this).
+One Root insurance review claimed her Root driving score drastically dropped after riding in a rideshare vehicle.

-Most car owners are accustomed to discount programs from their car insurance company that help them reduce their rates for getting good grades, taking a defensive driving course or bundling their insurance policies, but Root Auto Insurance does not offer any of these options.
-It is just a straightforward deal that claims lower rates for maintaining good driving habits.
+Most people are accustomed to discount programs from their car insurance company that help them reduce their rates for getting good grades, taking a defensive driving course or bundling their insurance policies, but Root Auto Insurance does not offer any of these options.
+It is just a straightforward auto insurance company that lowers rates for maintaining good driving habits.

-With that in mind, Root auto insurance is best suited for people who have become accustomed to app-based, low-touch services.
-While Root staffs a call center to field customer calls, they encourage policyholders to communicate through the Root app, even when filing claims.
+With that in mind, Root auto insurance is best suited for people who are comfortable with an app-based insurance company.
+While Root does staff a call center to field customer calls, they encourage policyholders to communicate through the mobile app, even when filing a claim.

 Frequently asked questions

-What information is needed in order to get a quote from Root Insurance?
+What information is needed to get a quote from Root Insurance?